 Pete asked: I want to get a divorce, but the number one thing I don’t want to do is pay alimony.
 My wife cheated on me.
 Why should I pay her to sustain a lifestyle that included adultery?
 How can I get out of it?

 Our response: We are sorry you are going through such a difficult time, and completely understand where you are coming from in this question.
 The short answer: according to alimony statute in New Jersey, committing adultery does not automatically disqualify someone from receiving alimony.
 However (and this is a big however!), adultery *can* be taken into consideration on a case by case basis when alimony is sought.
 For example, if the spouse who committed the act of adultery was receiving financial support from the person with whom the affair was being conducted, the court may attempt to determine whether the economic benefits from the affair justifies a reduction or elimination of alimony.
 For example, if it shown to the courts that the spouse having the affair was gifted with expensive clothes, trips and excessive spending money, their alimony award may be reduced or even denied, depending on the circumstances.
-If you need more information or would like to discuss matter further, please contact us to schedule a free consultation.
+If you need more information or would like to discuss matter further, please contact us to schedule a consultation.
 Thank you for your question!

 Kent asked: I got married when I was 42.
 I had a well-established retirement account.
 It’s now 5 years later and I think we are headed for divorce.
 Is the 15 years of my retirement account that I contributed to before I got married considered a personal asset — or is she entitled to half of everything no matter what?

 Our response: Most retirement accounts are considered marital property, which means that they are subject to New Jersey’s equitable distribution laws.
 Equitable distribution is very different from “community property” laws that states such as California have.
 Under equitable distribution, marital property can be portioned according to factors such as how long the marriage lasted versus how long the asset was in existence.
 In many cases, the share the spouse is entitled to turns out to be far less than 50%.
 There are several ways to divide retirement accounts, including using it as a negotiating chip in gaining other assets.
 Meeting with a lawyer to look over your type of account and your other assets can help you decide how to proceed.
 In the meantime, we have some great tips on how to protect your retirement assets: Help Your Golden Years Stay Golden: Protecting Retirement Funds During Divorce.
-Please read and let us what other questions you have, or if you would like to set up a free consultation.
+Please read and let us what other questions you have, or if you would like to set up an initial consultation.
 Thank you for the question.

 What’s YOUR question?
 We look forward to hearing from you on December 2!